Pay for what

 Credits apply to automated review and to Remedy runs inside Critique — not to everyday Critique Chat.
 Third-party coding assistants bill their vendors directly.

-Standard and Pro share the same full model lineup and the same flexibility: any listed model can be your lead reviewer or a specialist sub-agent, interchangeably.
-Ultra adds GPT-5.2 Pro, GPT-5.4 Pro, and Claude Opus 4.7 (frontier credits) and a much larger monthly pool.
-The only catalog split is those Ultra-only models; lead vs sub is never a separate “tier” of models.
+Solo and Pro share the same standard model lineup and the same flexibility: any listed standard model can be your lead reviewer or a specialist sub-agent, interchangeably.
+Team adds GPT-5.2 Pro, GPT-5.5 Pro, and Claude Opus 4.7 plus a much larger monthly pool.
+The internal plan keys are standard, pro, and ultra, but the customer-facing tiers are Solo, Pro, and Team.

 Upgrades apply right away so you are not stuck on a smaller pool when volume spikes.
 Downgrades take effect at the start of your next billing cycle so you keep the features you already paid for through the end of the current period.